• Undergraduate

 • Graduate

-Seattle University School of Law’s Transitional Justice Legal Exchange brings together Moroccan and American law students for a class on transitional justice and human rights co-taught by professors from American and Moroccan institutions.
-Transitional Justice offers a mutual learning experience between a country that has gone through a transitional justice process (Morocco) and another that is facing domestic justice challenges for which a transitional process might be of benefit (United States).
-As part of the class, a clinical project allows students to apply both the theory and practice of transitional justice.
-It also provides both American and Moroccan students a unique view of how each group can learn from the other, and from both country’s histories, in order to solve modern legal problems.
+Seattle University School of Law’s Legal Exchange brings together Moroccan and American law students for a globally-connected law class co-taught by professors from American and Moroccan institutions.
+Legal Exchange offers a learning experience for students from countries that have faced similar legal challenges, and includes a clinical project for students to apply both theories and practices of justice.
+American and Moroccan students gain a unique view of how each group can learn from the other and from both countries’ histories, in order to solve modern legal problems.

 Activities

-In classes led by both American and Moroccan faculty, students learn about American and Moroccan legal education and examine Moroccan transitional justice and how a restorative justice process might be designed to address the United States’ current challenges with addressing racism and its impacts on vulnerable communities.
-Students work with clinical faculty and each other to participate in a community-led project using the tools of transformative justice to address long standing issues of racial injustice in the United States and to assess the legacy and continue the tradition of restorative justice in Morocco.
-Students develop and apply skills in cross-cultural communication and multi-layered problem solving.
-Throughout the course, participants read materials related to transitional justice, prepare and deliver presentations, and lead discussions, while learning how to work effectively with interpreters and translators.
-A Seattle-based transitional justice community service project for marginalized populations will include research, community lawyering skills, and collaboration with law students, law professors, attorneys, judges, and community members.
+In classes led by both American and Moroccan faculty, students learn about American and Moroccan legal education.
+They examine Moroccan judicial practices and how similar processes might be used in the United States.
+Students work with clinical faculty and each other to participate in a community-led project to address long-standing challenges in the United States and assess judicial practices in Morocco.
+Students develop and apply skills in communication and multi-layered problem solving.
+Throughout the course, participants read law materials, prepare and deliver presentations, and lead discussions, while learning how to work effectively with interpreters and translators.
+A Seattle-based community service project includes research, community lawyering skills, and collaboration with law students, law professors, attorneys, judges, and community members.

 Program Details